EricZinda/Perplexity/docs/nonlogicalquerydesign.md

 have_v and order_v are both just about verifying facts in the world, so they should be implemented the same.
 Many predications will be like these.

+Key insights:
+    you can mean restaurant or waiter
+    referring expressions are different than types.
+A referring expression can generate types Need to rename these to "referring expressions"

 Approach:
-    - Start with "you" meaning restaurant
+    - (done) Start with "you" meaning restaurant
     - Start with only bound variables and make that work
     - Start by not worrying about what errors are returned
     - Key: For "you", it can mean either "the restaurant" or "the waiter"